30 Examples of Stunning Architecture Around the World

 "Tower Bridge is a combined bascule and suspension bridge in London built between 1886 and 1894."

 This iconic symbol of London.
 The bridge crosses the River Thames, and is not to be confused with the London Bridge, which isn't far away.
-During my trip to Europe this year, the Tower Bridge is definitely on my list to see!
+During my trip to Europe, the Tower Bridge is definitely on my list to see.

 5. Samuel Beckett Bridge, Dublin